MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

 * Saturday and Sunday, 9:00 am–12:00 pm Pacific

 * NOTE: Daylight Savings Time will happen between the Saturday, March 13 and Sunday March 14 class!
+Remember to set your clock one hour ahead.

 Classes will be held via Zoom meeting.